partyrobotics/bartendro/ui/README.md

 Otherwise the software will attempt to communicate with the hardware that isn't present and fail.
 In the software only mode the bartendro UI will run an attempt to do everything it can, short of actually communicating with the hardware.
+If you are running in software only mode, you do no need to run the bartendro_server.py program under sudo.
+Sudo rights are only needed to communicate with the hardware.